toddledev/documentation/docs/07-styling/02-theme/index.md

 ## Colors

-Create and organize color palettes for your application in the theme's color section:
+Create and organize color palettes for your application in the color section:

 - Create color groups by clicking the [kbd]Add group[kbd] button
 - Define color variables with their specific values